Folamajo/Quote-Machine/README.md

 This is a quote machine built as part of the Free Code Camp Development libraries Course.
-I used HTML CSS and React.js.
+I used HTML, CSS, and React.js.